connervieira/Predator/CONFIGURATION.md

 This section of configuration values will effect Predator's general operation.

 - `ascii_art_header`
     - This value is a boolean that determines whether or not Predator will display a large ASCII art banner on start up.
-When set to `False`, the ASCII art banner will be replaced with a small, normal text title.
+When set to `false`, the ASCII art banner will be replaced with a small, normal text title.
     - This setting may be useful to change in the event that Predator is being run on a device with a tiny display, where a large ASCII art header might cause formatting issues.
 - `auto_start_mode`
     - This setting is a string determines which mode (if any) that Predator will automatically load into when being started.